-The early symptoms of sheath blight include oval circles on leaves just above the water line.
+The early symptoms of sheath blight include oval circles on leaves just above the waterline.
 They are usually pale, beige to pale green, with a darker border.
 Look for these lesions at the junction of the rice plant leaf and the sheath.
-The lesions can joint together as the disease progresses, moving up the plant.
+The lesions can join together as the disease progresses, moving up the plant.

 What Causes Rice Sheath Blight?

 As previously mentioned, the disease is caused by a fungus, Rhizoctonia solani.
 The fungus is soilborne and overwinters year to year in the soil taking the form of a hard, weather-resistant structure called a sclerotium.
 A sclerotium floats on rice flood water and the fungus infects other rice plant sheaths it contacts.

 Damage from rice sheath blight varies.
 It ranges from minimal leaf infection to grain infection to plant death.
 Both the amount of grain and its quality are reduced as the blight infection prevents water and nutrients from moving to the grain.